 This morning, knowing how our cats function, I suggested that Joule (my side-kick) be the first cat to be put in a crate and to let me do it.
 If she saw or heard the others crated, she’d be put on high alert.

-Let me reiterate, Logan doesn’t listen very well.
+Let me reiterate, L doesn’t listen very well.

 He crated Sagan first “because Sagan was the easiest to crate”.
 No joke.
 Sagan is a teddy bear that just looks like a cat.
 He even purred today while getting his shots.

-This put Joule on high alert and she started to avoid Logan like the creepy catnapper he is.
+This put Joule on high alert and she started to avoid L like the creepy catnapper he is.

 When I snitched on her, I suggested he bring the crate to the bathroom because there was literally nowhere for her to hide except behind the toilet.
 Oh no, he’d manage her just fine.

 (Backstory: When Joule was a kitten, he tried for months to keep the animals out of certain rooms.
 He’s an engineer and would work up very elaborate locks and systems to fool her.
 It never failed that he’d come upstairs smug as can be and triumphantly declare that he’d beaten her, only to have her join us in a few minutes…or once, she beat him upstairs because she’d went another way while he was trying to rig up his way of locking her out.
 She bruised his ego in a huge way and he finally gave up.)